-We engage a third-party advisor to calculate our total GHG emissions on an annual basis.
-The results of the assessments are summarised in Tables 5 and 6.
-The assessments cover Actis corporate operations, Scope 1, 2, and 3 emissions (since 2019) and Scope 3 Category 15 "Investments" (since 2021).
-The methodologies used for the GHG emissions calculations follow the GHG Protocol and the Partnership for Carbon Accounting for Financials (PCAF).
-Per the PCAF methodology, Actis portfolio emissions are reported for our share of GHG emissions based on the equity and debt held in the investments, representing our financed emissions.
+We calculate our total GHG emissions on an annual basis.
+These are summarised in Table 5 and Table 6, and Figures 2, 3, and 4.
+The assessments cover Actis corporate operations (see Table 6) and all of Actis investment portfolio (Scope 3, Category 15, see Table 5).
+Per the PCAF methodology, Actis portfolio emissions are reported for our attribution of GHG emissions based on the equity and debt held in the investments, representing our financed emissions.

-The data used to calculate our GHG emissions is source-level data from Actis offices and portfolio companies, and where this is not available, estimations are derived from methodologies using relevant assumptions and proxy data.
-The weighted data quality score for both the investment portfolio and corporate operations assessments has improved yearly, reducing the need for use of benchmarks and estimations.
-We look to improve data quality for our investment portfolio through engaging portfolio companies on bottom-up GHG assessments, using source-level data.
+The data used to calculate our GHG emissions is source-level data from Actis offices and portfolio companies, and where this is not available, estimations are derived following the GHG Protocol and PCAF methodologies.
+The weighted data quality score for both the investment portfolio and corporate operations assessments has improved yearly, reducing the use of estimations.

+KPIs for Actis investment portfolio include: